-During the nine months ended September 30, 2022, the Company recorded an approximate \$0.4 million increase to the contingent consideration liability with a corresponding expense recognized in general and administrative expense on our Condensed Consolidated Statement of Operations and Comprehensive Loss.
+During the three months ended March 31, 2022, the Company recorded an approximate \$0.4 million increase to the contingent consideration liability with a corresponding expense recognized in general and administrative expense on our Condensed Consolidated Statement of Operations and Comprehensive Loss.
 The Company re-evaluated the fair value of the contingent consideration based on current information available to the Company subsequent to our acquisition.
-To estimate the current fair value, we applied an income valuation approach.
+To estimate the current fair value we applied an income valuation approach.
 The measurement is based on inputs that are not observable in the market (Level 3 inputs).
 Key assumptions made include (a) discount rate and (b) probability weighted assumptions about gross total orders.
-As of September 30, 2022, and December 31, 2021, the total contingent consideration had a fair value of \$1.9 million and \$1.5 million, respectively.
+As of March 31, 2022 and December 31, 2021, the total contingent consideration had a fair value of \$1.9 million and \$1.5 million, respectively.

 The Company performed its initial valuation analysis of the fair market value of the acquired assets and liabilities of FactoryFour during the fourth quarter of 2021.
 The Company finalized its valuation analysis in the first quarter of 2022.
-No changes to the initial purchase price allocation were made during 2022.
+No changes to the initial purchase price allocation were made during the three months ended March 31, 2022.